Text Link

 The most important thing you need to keep in mind is that there isn’t a strict standard size for personalized wine labels.
 These are just some best practices that we are going to address.

-But when labeling wine the first thing you need to know is the bottle shape.
+But when labeling wine, you first need to know the bottle shape.
 Historically, bottle shapes have been chosen by winemakers from various regions in the world.
 If you’re a true wine connoisseur you can identify a type of wine just by looking at the bottle’s shape.
 Even if you’re not that skilled at distinguishing them, for sure you’ve heard or tasted the type of wines that these bottles most commonly contain.

 Specialized winemakers follow the traditions of their region when it comes to bottling their wine.
-If you want to keep in tune with it as well, be sure to read more on the local customs of winemaking when creating your own wine labels.
+If you want to keep in tune with it, read more on the local winemaking customs when creating your own wine labels.

 • Alsace or Mosel bottle – Most famous for housing Riesling, but it’s a common dessert wine bottle - 4.5” maximum height